DPain/auth-log-analyzer/README.md

 ## Contents
 This template project is just an example Hello World that guide you through the use of Vue to build a very simple web application that display the Hello World!!!
 Greeting.

-This project has been created using `vue-cli` and `webpack-simple`
+This project has been created using `vue-cli`, `webpack-simple`, `firebase-tools`

 ## Project setup
-* Install necessary dependencies using npm.
+Install necessary dependencies using npm.
 ```
 npm install
 ```